OVUSA/ScheduleTracker/README.md

 # ScheduleTracker
 The application is developed using Java and Eclipse.
-Schedule Tracker is inteded fot measuring time slots, particulaly workigng time and resting time.
+Schedule Tracker is intended for measuring time slots, particularly working time and resting time.

 Architecture of the application: